Guide

 • integrated care team.

-• Developing a risk and finance share agreement, with a disclaimer for everything put in place across the ICS signed by all the organisations in the system.
+• developing a risk and finance share agreement, with a disclaimer for everything put in place across the ICS signed by all the organisations in the system.
 This has created shared ownership across the system and understanding that the risk is shared if things don’t go to plan.

-• Creating a legally sound workforce sharing agreement across the system that allows organisations to share staff across health and social care organisations both in a crisis and as business as usual.
+• creating a legally sound workforce sharing agreement across the system that allows organisations to share staff across health and social care organisations both in a crisis and as business as usual.
 This agreement includes three upper-tier local authorities, 12 district councils, primary care, the ambulance service and the police.
 This was particularly useful during the Omicron surge, allowing for deployment across sectors and professional groups.

 From all this foundation work, LLR has been able to set up 124 virtual wards with the ambition to expand to 250.
 LLR has had great success in this space and is continuing to develop to work in a more joined-up way across the system to provide the best care for the people within the community.